coderigo/stata-git/README.md

 A few handy tips to make it work best `git`:

 1. Use the snake-case format for your repository name and prefix it with "stata".
-For example, if your program {it: helloWorld}, your repository should be called {it:stata-hello-world}.{p_end}
+For example, if your program _helloWorld_, your repository should be called _stata-hello-world_.

-2. Use the {it: camelCase} for your program name and any installable other auxiliary files including the {it: .sthlp} file.{p_end}
+2. Use the _camelCase_ format for your program name and any installable other auxiliary files including the _.sthlp_ file.

-3. Place all the files you want to be copied over in the root of your repository.{p_end}
+3. Place all the files you want to be copied over in the root of your repository.

-4. It works nicely (and it's easier for community collaboration) if you host your repository on a public repo like {it:github}{p_end}.
+4. It works nicely (and it's easier for community collaboration) if you host your repository on a public repo like _github_.

 ## Contributing
 Happy to take requests.